Background pattern

 Adults

-The usual initial dose of amlodipino/atorvastatina for adults is one 5mg/10mg tablet daily.
-If necessary, your doctor may increase the dose to one 10 mg/10 mg tablet daily.
+The usual initial dose of amlodipine/atorvastatin for adults is one 5 mg/10 mg tablet per day.
+If necessary, your doctor may increase the dose to one 10 mg/10 mg tablet per day.

-Amlodipino/atorvastatina tablets should be swallowed whole with a little water.
-Tablets can be taken orally at any time of day, with or without food.
+Amlodipine/atorvastatin should be swallowed whole, with a little water.
+The tablets can be taken orally at any time of the day, with or without food.
 However, try to take your tablet at the same time every day.

 Follow your doctor's dietary recommendations, especially regarding fat restriction in the diet, quitting smoking, and regular exercise.

-If you think the effect of amlodipino/atorvastatina tablets is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of the amlodipine/atorvastatin tablets is too strong or too weak, tell your doctor or pharmacist.

 Use in children and adolescents

-This medication is not recommended for children and adolescents.
+This medicine is not recommended for children and adolescents.

-If you take more Amlodipino/Atorvastatina Krka than you should
+If you take more Amlodipine/Atorvastatin Krka than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 915620420, indicating the medication and the amount ingested.
-Bring the remaining tablets, the packaging, and the complete box so that hospital staff can easily identify the medication taken.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone 915620420, indicating the medicine and the amount taken.
+Bring any remaining tablets, the package, and the complete box so that hospital staff can easily identify the medicine you have taken.

-Excess fluid may accumulate in the lungs (pulmonary edema) causing breathing difficulty that may develop within 24-48 hours after ingestion.
+Excess fluid may accumulate in the lungs (pulmonary edema) causing difficulty breathing that can develop up to 24-48 hours after ingestion.

-Do not stop taking amlodipino/atorvastatina unless your doctor tells you to.
+Do not stop taking amlodipine/atorvastatin unless your doctor tells you to.

-If you have any other questions about the use of this medication or want to discontinue treatment, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine or wish to stop treatment, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-If any of the following occur, stop taking Amlodipino/Atorvastatina Krka and inform your doctor immediately:
+If any of the following occur, stop taking Amlodipine/Atorvastatin Krka and inform your doctor immediately:

-• swelling of the face, tongue, and areas of the body that may cause great difficulty breathing,
+• swelling of the face, tongue, and airways that can cause great difficulty in breathing,

-• if you have, unexplained muscle weakness, muscle pain on palpation, pain or rupture in the muscles or a change in the color of the urine to brown-red and at the same time you feel unwell or have a fever.
-(Very rarely, this combination of side effects can become a potentially fatal serious disease called rhabdomyolysis),
+• if you have unexplained muscle weakness, muscle pain on palpation, pain or rupture in the muscles, or a change in urine color to reddish-brown, and at the same time, you feel unwell or have a fever.
+(Very rarely, this combination of effects can become a potentially life-threatening disease called rhabdomyolysis),

-Very common side effects, which can affect more than 1 in 10 people, include:
+Very common adverse effects that may affect more than 1 in 10 people include:

-• swelling of the arms, hands, legs, joints, or feet.
+• swelling of arms, hands, legs, joints, or feet.

-Common side effects, which can affect up to 1 in 10 people, include:
+Common adverse effects that may affect up to 1 in 10 people include:

 • allergic reaction,

-• headache (especially at the beginning of treatment), dizziness, feeling of fatigue, drowsiness,
+• headache (especially at the beginning of treatment), dizziness, feeling of fatigue, somnolence,

 • irregular heartbeat, flushing,

-• palpitations (abnormal sensation of the heartbeat),difficulty breathing,
+• palpitations (abnormal sensation of heartbeat), difficulty breathing,

-• inflammation of the nasal passages, sore throat, nasal bleeding,
+• inflammation of the nasal passages, sore throat, nosebleeds,

-• sensation of discomfort, abdominal pain, indigestion, change in bowel habits (including diarrhea, constipation, and flatulence),
+• feeling of discomfort, abdominal pain, indigestion, changes in bowel habits (including diarrhea, constipation, and flatulence),

-• muscle and joint pain, cramps, and muscle spasms, back pain, pain in the limbs, muscle fatigue,
+• muscle and joint pain, muscle cramps and spasms, back pain, pain in the limbs, muscle fatigue,

-• increase in blood sugar levels (if you have diabetes, continue to monitor your blood sugar levels carefully), increase in creatine kinase in the blood, abnormal liver function test results,
+• increase in blood sugar levels (if you have diabetes, you should continue to carefully monitor your blood sugar levels), increase in creatine kinase in the blood, blood test results showing that your liver function may become abnormal,

-Rare side effects, which can affect up to 1 in 100 people, include:
+Uncommon adverse effects that may affect up to 1 in 100 people include:

 • hepatitis (inflammation of the liver),

-• runny nose, loss of appetite, decrease in blood sugar levels (if you have diabetes, continue to monitor your blood sugar levels carefully), weight gain or loss,
+• runny nose, loss of appetite, decrease in blood sugar levels (if you have diabetes, you should continue to carefully monitor your blood sugar levels), weight gain or loss,

-• difficulty sleeping, with nightmares, changes in mood (including anxiety), depression, tremor, sensory nerve damage (decreased sensitivity) of the arms and legs, memory loss,
+• difficulty sleeping, with nightmares, mood changes (including anxiety), depression, tremors, sensory nerve damage (decreased sensitivity) of the arms and legs, memory loss,

 • ringing or buzzing in the ears,